👈 Back to all guides

 Establishing Rules and Monitoring Your Program

-Now that you’ve known some common fraudulent practices in affiliate programs, follow the tips below to prevent them happening in your campaign.
+Now that you've known some common fraudulent practices in affiliate programs, follow these tips below to prevent affiliate abuse and protect your campaign integrity.

 Set Clear Rules